-Healthy Food Database - Freekeh
+Healthy Food Database

 Freekeh is processed from durum wheat, and harvested while the grains are still young and green.
 The grains are parched roasted and dried.
 It has a nutty crunchy texture with a slight smoky flavour and makes an excellent alternative to rice.
 Freekeh was first discovered in 2300BC in the Eastern Mediterranean when a city under siege harvested their crop early.
 When the green wheat was set on fire the villagers rubbed away the burnt outer layer to discover the green grain.